mmcdermott/MEDS-DEV/README.md

 `meds-dev-dataset dataset=DATASET_NAME output_dir=OUTPUT_DIR` to generate the MEDS cohort for that dataset (with `demo=True` if you want the demo version).

+## To add a task

+To add a task, simply create a new task configuration file under `src/MEDS_DEV/tasks` with the desired (slash-separated) task name.
+The task configuration file should be a valid ACES configuration file, with the predicates left as placeholders to-be-overwritten by dataset-specific predicates.
+In addition, in the same series of folders leading to the task configuration file, you should have `README.md` files that describe what those "categories" of tasks mean.

+Once a task is defined, then you can, after installing `MEDS-DEV` via `pip install -e .`, run the command `meds-dev-task task=TASK_NAME dataset=DATASET_NAME output_dir=OUTPUT_DIR dataset_dir=DATASET_DIR` to generate the labels for task `TASK_NAME` over dataset `DATASET_NAME` stored in the directory `DATASET_DIR` in the output directory `OUTPUT_DIR`.

 ## Example workflow

 ### (Optional) Set up the MEDS project with environment